How Long Does Dry Ice Last: A Detailed Guide for Safe Handling

 So how long does dry ice last in a cooler?

-Well, if you store dry ice inside of a sealed-off cooler with strong insulation, a pack of dry ice can easily last for several days.
-If your cooler’s insulating capability is limited, the number of hours could be lowered down to 16 or 24 hours on average.
+Well, if you store dry ice inside a sealed-off cooler with strong insulation, a pack of dry ice can last for several days.
+If your cooler's insulating capability is limited, the duration could be lowered to 16 or 24 hours on average.
+On the other hand, if you leave dry ice out in the open, it usually only takes about 3 to 5 hours before it is entirely vaporized.

 Block Size